maniezzo/fantanalytics/README.md

-# PWAGAP
+# Fantanalytics
-First PWA on Lagrangian heuristic
+A PWA to support fantasy football draft auctions